BDC’s flexible weekly schedule is designed to accommodate the needs of individual campers and their families.

-Spanning eight 1-week sessions, BDC offers full-day full-week schedules (Monday through Friday) for campers five years old and up, and partial-week schedules for young children under five.
+Spanning seven 1-week sessions, BDC offers full-day full-week schedules (Monday through Friday) for campers eight years old and up, and partial-week schedules for young children.

-The following is the daily camp schedule for campers ages 5 to 12 (rising K through 8th grade)
+The following is the daily camp schedule for campers ages 8 to 13 (rising 3rd through 9th grade):

 Our additional programs include:

-BDC Activities – Activity Heads and Program Staff create scope and sequence curricula in each area.
-Because the Tent Counselors engage with the campers during the activities, BDC campers enjoy an adult to camper ratio of approximately 1:6.
+BDC Programs – Program Heads create scope and sequence curricula in each area.
+Because the Counselors engage with the campers during the activities, BDC campers enjoy an adult to camper ratio of approximately 1:6.
 Many BDC Activities are of our own creation.
 These activities emphasize creative play and interpersonal skills building in various ways.

-The following is a list of all BDC Activities:
+The following is a list of all BDC Programs: